 They are an AMSRS Company Partner, demonstrating the organisation’s commitment to quality outcomes as well as assuring that the business is compliant, skilled and competitive.

 Since their inception there has been an emphasis on achieving a good work – life balance for staff.
 They have always been a strong supporter of the Arts – they are current long term sponsors of Sydney Festival, Sydney Writers Festival, and Belvoir.

 IABC Canberra is the leading professional association for communicators in the nation’s capital.
 We represent communicators in the marketing, advertising, public relations, internal communication, community engagement, digital content, and social media fields.

 Our goal is to provide Canberra’s community of communication leaders and practitioners with opportunities to connect and learn, both locally and across the IABC global network.
 The International Association of Business Communicators (IABC) is committed to fostering excellence in communication through its 100 chapters worldwide.

 As a member of IABC Canberra, you can access local networking and professional development opportunities, mentoring and meetups, as well as global training, resources and a community of communication professionals working in diverse industries and disciplines throughout the world.
 Learn more at www.iabccanberra.com.

-Sajari is a cloud-based, instant search platform for websites and e-commerce.
-Powered by machine learning and the client’s own data, it gets users to what they need, fast.
-Using Sajari, any organisation can build their own bespoke online discovery service.
+Sajari is a cloud-based, AI-powered search engine that enables better connections between users and information.
+Sajari has helped organisations of all sizes increase conversion and enable self-service across their users.
+Using Sajari, any government organisation can build their own bespoke online discovery service.
 Flexible and adaptable, Sajari drives business performance faster than its competitors.
 Sajari allows users to customise their results indexes, query handling, and search interfaces.
 Built-in machine learning means that results become more relevant over time.
 All this ensures an optimal user experience.
 Accessible via crawler or API, it provides human-like understanding at machine speed.